Yann-Brault/splc-artifact/README.md

 To stop the project use the commande `./stop.sh`

-# Run and stop via full installation (Only on unix installation)
+# Run and stop via full installation (Only on linux installation)

 ## Dependencies